 Being competitive is not necessarily a bad thing.

 Imagine if you're surrounded by people who are contented with average results, you'll also start to feel comfortable resting on your laurels.
 There will not be any outstanding work produced, and neither will you be happy with the recognition you receive for a piece of work you know was not your best.

-On the other hand, there is an immense satisfaction to gain from knowing that you've competed with the best and coming up top.
+On the other hand, there is immense satisfaction to gain from knowing that you've competed with the best and came up top.

 You might be trying to rush to complete an urgent project, but your colleagues have just invited you to hang out to drink.

 Learning to say no now will help you better manage such situations in the future, so it's never too late to manage you peer pressure head-on and learn from it!